 To learn more about housing at Grace Recovery TX, visit our House Business page.

 Our transitional living houses can support you in finding community and fellowship with other women, learning basic life skills, and setting goals as you start building a life in long-term recovery.
-At Grace Recovery TX, our four transitional living houses are designed to build a culture of self-love, resilience, accountability, and community among women working together to create lives you are excited to live.
-Call us today at (737) 237-9663 to learn how transitional living can support you in building a fulfilling life on your journey to long-term recovery.
+At Grace Recovery TX, our four transitional living homes are designed to build a culture of self-love, resilience, accountability, and community among women working together to create lives they are excited to live.
+Call us today at (737) 237-9663 to learn how transitional living can support you in building a fulfilling life on your journey to long-term health and wellness.